BATTENHALL OF NEWS

 Was the gold watch he gave to his employer on his return from the games in return for all the time off he had been given, actually made from the melted down gold medal?
 Is that why he claimed to have lost the original medal on the battle fields of France in the First World War?
 Why did he claim to have fought in the Guards when at 5’ 6” he would never have been accepted into those ranks?
 Are the pair of silver chandeliers – a race prize – which paid off drinking debts to a Worcester pub landlady still in a dark corner in the City Museum basement?
 Where is the medal certificate, handed to the Guildhall by his wife after his death in 1962, which used to hang on the wall of the Randall Room?
 Why is the replacement medal made by Ernie’s own St Johns Cycling Club not out on public display?
 Was the lack of celebration of this humble son of Worcester the reason the couple in one of Ernie’s houses pulled down the plaster in his bedroom that was covered with a handwritten diary of all his successes and records just after they moved in?
 And finally, who was his daughter?

 Major Taylor a world beating cyclist who rode professionally lived in Worcester, Massachusetts, USA, our city’s twin town.
 This year he has been put forward for the USA’s highest civilian honour – The Congressional Medal.
-Only 184 individuals and groups have received one since the first was given to George Washington in 1776.
+Only 184 people and groups have received one since the first, George Washington, in 1776.

 Perhaps Worcester should be starting a living exhibition for Ernie Payne that will start before the Paris Games and continue until all these mysteries are solved.